ecilasun/tinysys/software/SDK/README.md

 The debug LEDs provide an easy means to debug code when there are no alternatives, or to show status.

 Please see [LED](led.md) for documentation about debug LEDs.

+## Low level hardware overview
+The hardware of tinysys consists of an FPGA board that carries some custom devices and two RISC-V cores.
+The FPGA board lives on a custom board that contains some external peripheral chips that interface the board to the outside world, such as video, audio and USB connectivity.

+Please see [HARDWARE](hardware.md) for brief information about the internal devices.